 There are plenty of soundtracks that adults will enjoy too though, such as brown noise, rain, and calming music.
 The speaker quality is excellent for a sound machine, with more bass than most and long loops.
 It has a good volume range and will mask most external noise very well.

 - Wide range of sounds: 9 white noise and fan sounds, 7 nature sounds, 10 music tracks.

-- Good speaker, with decent bass.
+- Good speaker, with enough bass for deeper soundtracks.

 - Multicolored nightlight.